Do This Before You….

 I can tell you one of my thoughts has always been, “I have too many other things to do.”
 Busyness is one of Satan’s methods to keep us from God.
 Martin Luther put this into perspective when he said:

 “I have so much to do that I shall spend the first three hours in prayer.”

-Too often the urgent is the enemy of the most important things; the reality.
+Too often the urgent is the enemy of reality.

-Some have even expressed to me, “I don’t want do this and end up becoming a missionary in Africa!”
+Some have even expressed to me, “I don’t want to end up becoming a missionary in Africa!”
 My experience has been that God would much rather you being a missionary right where you are.
-Never let your imagination run too far ahead of you.
+Watch out or your imagination will run too far ahead of you!
 Ironically, imagination’s power to excite you is often not as strong as its power to scare you back into your hole – it can keep you from doing anything significant.

 A vital step in the Mission Curve Process is to positively disrupt your relationship with God to create an environment of Intimacy.
 Jesus showed us that a Dedicated Day of Prayer and Fasting does this and perhaps is the most significant step you could take to start the Adventure God Made You For.
 Don’t think too long — just do it!
 Its time mobilize into what Jesus has you here to do.
 This first step will change your life, guaranteed.